History of NHCORR

 Board Member at Large

 Adam is the owner and operator of the Reverence House in Laconia, NH.
 Adam has a background working in the treatment industry as an alcohol and drug counselor.
-Adam also has experience educating others about the disease of addiction, the brain, trauma, and human behavior as a whole.
-Adam worked in the Recovery field in multiple locations across several states providing him a broader understanding of treatment styles and approaches to the disease of addiction.
+Adam also has experience educating others about the disease of addiction, the brain, trauma, and tools for healthy living.
+Adam worked in the Recovery field in multiple locations across multiple states providing him a broader understanding of treatment styles and approaches to the disease of addiction.
 Adam is exceptionally passionate and committed to sharing his knowledge and experience with struggling families while helping as many people suffering from Substance Use Disorders (SUD) along the way.

 Ryan Gagne